aerobless/jekyll-photo-gallery/README.md

 1. Download this repository and copy the contents of the folder "plugin" to your jekyll installation.
 2. Install the following gems or add them to your gemfile if you're using bundler.

-    gem 'mini_magick'
-    gem 'exifr'
+    > gem 'exifr'

 #Optional

 ##1.
 Enable automatic thumbnail generation

-1. Install imagemagick for your system (e.g. apt-get install imagemagick for Linux or brew install imagemagick on macOS)
+1. Install imagemagick for your system (e.g. `apt-get install imagemagick` for Linux or `brew install imagemagick` on macOS)
+2. Install mini_magick `gem install mini_magick`
-2. Install jekyll-minimagick "gem install jekyll-minimagick".
+3. Install jekyll-minimagick `gem install jekyll-minimagick`.
-3. Remove the '#' in the file "_plugins/jekyll-generate-thumbnails.rb" to enable thumbnail generation
+4. Remove the '#' in the file "_plugins/jekyll-generate-thumbnails.rb" to enable thumbnail generation

 ##2.
 Enable Google Maps Geolocation

-coming soon..
+1. Obtain a Google Maps "Static Maps API key" from this site: https://developers.google.com/maps/documentation/static-maps/
+2. Open layouts/photo.html and replace the existing key (around line 113) **&key=AIzaSyCMXdSigC-sBH...** with your own key.

 #License (MIT)
  > Copyright (c) 2016 Theodor Winter